Halfaya Pass: World War II

 The third attempt, Operation Crusader opened on 18 November, with an attack on Sidi Omar to the west of the pass and an attempt to outflank Rommel to the south and relieve Tobruk.
 This was achieved on 29 November.
 Rommel, now under pressure, on 7 December withdrew to El Agheila.
 Axis garrisons at Sollum, Bardia as well as the Pass were left behind, a temporary thorn in the Allies side.
 Isolated after the fall of Bardia on 2 January 1942, besieged by Commonwealth forces, cut off from supplies, and bombarded from the air and the sea, Bach and de Giorgis finally surrendered the Halfaya garrison of 4,200 Italians of the 55th Savona and 2,100 Germans, to the South African 2nd Infantry Division on 17 January 1942.

 The pass was scene of the accidental death of Major-General 'Jock' Campbell (VC), then commander of the British 7th Armoured Division.
 On 26 February 1942, a month after assuming command, his staff car overturned on the newly laid clay surface, killing him outright.

-In Popular Culture
+In popular culture

 The pass and its according battles play a role in the Sniper Elite III game plot.

 The pass inspires a Battlefield V map, Hamada.